calcit-lang/wattice/README.md

 Wattice
 ----

-> A prototype using Calcit-js and React.js .
+> A prototype using React.js and Calcit-js .

+Containing:

+- component structure based on React.js ,
+- interpreter based on Calcit-js .

 ### Usages